Become a PMF

 Those applicants selected as Finalists will have the ability to upload an updated advanced degree transcript; however, the original advanced degree transcript associated to their application to the PMF Program cannot be deleted or altered.
 Only registered agency users on the PMF TMS (Talent Management System) can view a Finalists' current transcript(s).

 We are unable to waive/defer this requirement.
-If, for example, you will not be able to successfully complete or defend a required thesis/dissertation by the August 31st deadline, you may be eligible to reapply to the PMF Program during the next application cycle.
+If, for example, you will not be able to successfully complete or defend a required thesis/dissertation, if required for degree completion, by the August 31st deadline, you may be eligible to reapply to the PMF Program during the next application cycle.

 Advanced degree is defined as a professional or graduate degree (e.g., master's, Ph.D., J.D.).
 Applicants with a law degree (e.g., J.D.) should identify their degree as a "professional" type of advanced degree during the application process.